-- 11. Click Next. - 12.
-Complete the workflow.
-You can specify a card layout to be used on the printed key recovery cards.
+- 11. Click Next. - Complete the workflow.
+You must specify which roles can receive and issue these devices; for physical cards, you can specify a card layout to be used on printed key recovery cards.

 18.2 Requesting a key recovery